TITLE 77: PUBLIC HEALTH

 "Department" means the Department of Public Health of the State of Illinois.
 (Section 2 of the Act)

-"Director" means the Director of the Department of Public Health of the State of Illinois.
+"Director" means the Director of Public Health.
+(Section 2 of the Act)

-"Health Care Provider" means any person providing health care services to children, who is authorized pursuant to the Illinois Clinical Laboratory and Blood Bank Act [210 ILCS 25] to request the testing of specimens, but does not include dentists.
+"Health Care Provider" means any person providing health care services to children, including, but not limited to, anyone who is authorized pursuant to the Illinois Clinical Laboratory and Blood Bank Act [210 ILCS 25] to request the testing of specimens.

 "HEPA" means a high efficiency particulate air filter capable of trapping and retaining 99.97 percent of particles greater than 0.3 micrometers in mass median aerodynamic equivalent diameter.

-"Intact Surface" means a surface with no loose, peeling, chipping or flaking paint.
-Intact surfaces that are painted must be free from crumbling, cracking or deterioration.
-Intact surfaces must not be damaged or worn down in any way that would make paint or debris from the damaged area accessible to children.
+"Intact Surface" means a surface with no loose, peeling, chipping, flaking, or otherwise separating from substrate.
+Intact surfaces must not be damaged or worn down in any way that would make paint or debris accessible to children.

-"Lead Abatement Contractor" means any person or entity licensed by the Department to perform lead abatement or mitigation.
+"Lead Abatement Contractor" means any person or entity licensed by the Department to perform lead abatement and mitigation.
 (Section 2 of the Act)

-"Lead Bearing Substance" means any item or part of an item containing or coated with lead such that the lead content is more than 0.06% lead by total weight; or any dust on surfaces or in furniture or other nonpermanent elements of the dwelling; or any paint or other surface coating material containing more than 0.5% lead by total weight (calculated as lead metal) in the total non-volatile content of liquid paint; or lead bearing substances containing greater than one milligram per square centimeter or any lower standard for lead content in residential paint as may be established by federal law or regulation; or more than 1 milligram per square centimeter in the dried film of paint or previously applied substance; or item or dust on item containing lead in excess of the amount specified in this Part or a lower standard for lead content as may be established by federal law or regulation.
-"Lead bearing substance" does not include firearm ammunition or components as defined by the Firearm Owners Identification Card Act.
+"Lead Bearing Substance" means any item or part of an item, excluding existing paint already applied to a regulated facility, containing or coated with lead such that the lead content is greater than or equal to 90 ppm; or any dust on surfaces or in furniture or other non-permanent elements of the regulated facility with lead content in excess of the limits specified in Section 845.205(c); or any accessible or bare soil containing lead in excess of the limits specified in Section 845.205(b); or any existing house paint or other surface coating material containing greater than or equal to 0.5% lead or greater than or equal to 1.0 mg/cm2 lead; or paint or consumer product that exceeds federal Consumer Products Safety Commission or USEPA or HUD standards; or item or dust on item containing lead in excess of the amount specified in this Part or a lower standard for lead content as may be established by federal law or rule.
+"Lead-bearing Substance" does not include firearm ammunition or components as defined by the Firearm Owners Identification Card Act.
 (Section 2 of the Act)

 "Local Health Department" means the health department or board of health, as recognized by the Department, that has jurisdiction over the particular geographical area in which the person lives.